common yew

 Colors

-Dark green upper needles with lighter green undersides; reddish-brown scaly bark; bright red fleshy arils surrounding a green seed.
+Deep dark green needles with a paler yellow-green underside; reddish-brown scaly bark; bright scarlet red fleshy arils (berry-like structures).

 Key Features

-- Flat, needle-like leaves arranged spirally but appearing two-ranked
+- Flat, needle-like leaves arranged spirally but appearing in two rows

 When You’ll See Them